Prepare your heirs! You need successors to help carry out your dream

 adapted from Beyond Survival by Léon A. Danco

-That isn't much time, and in most cases there isn't that much left.
-It's more like 300 or 400 months.
-That is why it is important that the owner manager take a conscious approach to leaving behind what they know.
-They're really in the same business as a teacher, but don't often realize it.
+That isn’t much time, and in most cases, there isn’t that much left.
+It’s more like 300 or 400 months.
+That is why it is important that the owner-manager take a conscious approach to leave behind what they know.
+They’re really in the same business as a teacher, but don’t often realize it.

 Share your world with your people and invite them to expand theirs.
 Learn together.
 Don’t send them out to learn something and dismiss it on their return.

-I've heard many founders of family businesses express their frustration with the lack of ability or commitment from their heirs.
-In my experience their lacking has a direct correlation to the founders approach to the training of their successor(s).
+I’ve heard many founders of family businesses express their frustration with the lack of ability or commitment from their heirs.
+In my experience, their lack has a direct correlation to the founder’s approach to the training of their successor(s).